 Harry Guilfoil, of much vaudeville fame, heard the song Let Good Enough Alone, by the author of As the World Goes On.

-Minus Lenox's denial that she had a brother, a similar story appeared in the a Indianapolis Star:
+Minus Lenox's claim that she didn't have a brother, a similar story appeared in the a Indianapolis Star:

 On June 20, Billboard announced that United Booking Offices had awarded the pair a thirty-five week contract on the Keith & Proctor Circuit and added, "The act which she and Mr. Sutton are putting on is filled with many novel surprises which, together with Miss Lenox's charming personality, should make it a winner everywhere it is played."
 Reports of their performances soon appeared in Harrisburg, Allentown, and Reading, Pennsylvania.